arriagajorge/convolution_discrete_case/README.md

 Issues:
 1. Verify that the entry is namednum object.
-2. check that probability vectors sum to one.
+2. Check that probability vectors sum to one.